 It never hurts to emphasize this once again.
 You should not only plan your rest but do this in advance as well: decide that you will work for a certain period of time and then you will rest.

 Why is this so important?
 Because in most cases if a student has all evening to work, they’ll work all evening.
-However, if they know they need to finish the work until 7PM strict, they won’t have much time to get distracted and will have no other choice but to be focused and productive.
+However, if they know they need to finish the work by 7PM strict, they won’t have much time to get distracted and will have no other choice but to be focused and productive.

-10. Find out what causes the procrastination.
+10. Find out what causes procrastination.